 If you have a small wedding now and the party later, what will you do?
 Another wedding with the walk up the aisle, wedding party, flowers, outfits, etc?
 Or just a party?
 What are the elements you really want to keep?
 What can go?

 How will it look if, say, 2022 becomes a year of massive weddings?
 For guests?
 For travel?
 For professionals?
 For costs?

 Memorials and Celebrations of life

 We come together, to remember, and to say goodbye.
 It’s what we do in times of loss.
 We mourn better together than apart.
 So then what happens when you can’t be together?

 I firmly believe (and the folks I am serving are discovering) that Co-vid, while on one hand devastating, also has its gifts.
-It’s teaching us the lost art of grieving.
-And it’s helping us to learn that saying good-bye is a process.
-That event planning is only a small part of it.
-And that there are a myriad of ways that are even better that what we’ve been doing.
+It’s slowing us down and teaching us the lost art of grieving.
+Helping us learn that saying good-bye is a process.

 People often celebrate with hugs.
 And if you are a hugger (like me), a celebration doesn’t feel great without them.
 But…there are ways to do powerful work without personal contact.
-More on this in my CHLY radio interview from May 18, 2020 (link coming).
+More on this in my CHLY radio interview from May 18, 2020.